asasr8/oci-o11y-solutions/knowledge-content/opentelemetry-demo/README.md

-How to configure the OpenTelemetry Demo to send traces and metrics to OCI Observability and Management Services
+Configuring the OpenTelemetry Demo App to send data to OCI Observability and Management Services